stefan-hoeck/idris2-tutorial/src/Tutorial1.md

 A typical toplevel function in Idris consists of three things:
 The function's name (`main` in our case), its type (`IO ()`) plus its implementation (`putStrLn "Hello World"`).
-It is easier to explain this things with a couple of simple examples.
+It is easier to explain these things with a couple of simple examples.
 Below, we define a toplevel constant for the largest unsigned 8 bit
 integer: